-Looking forward to a wonderful year together!
+Looking forward to share this blog together!

 ‘Each year, across Australia, The CBCA brings children and books together celebrating Children’s Book Week.
 During this time Schools, Libraries, Booksellers, Authors, Illustrators and children celebrate Australian Children’s Literature.
 During this time you will often see Children’s Book Character Parades and talented librarians creating amazing displays.’ -The Children’s Book Council of Australia